angelinama/day-planner/README.md

 ## User Story
-AS AN employee with a busy schedule \n
+AS AN employee with a busy schedule
-I WANT to add important events to a daily planner \n SO THAT I can manage my time effectively \n
+I WANT to add important events to a daily planner
+SO THAT I can manage my time effectively

 ## Deployed page
 https://angelinama.github.io/day-planner/